-Accounting policies used by us conform to accounting principles generally accepted in the United States of America ("GAAP").
+Accounting policies used by us conform to GAAP.
 The accompanying financial statements include the accounts of us and our wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.

 Recent Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB"), which are adopted by us as of the specified effective date.
 Unless otherwise discussed, management believes that the impact of recently issued standards, which are not effective, will not have a material impact on our consolidated financial statements upon adoption.